-Bear in mind that tax treatment depends on individual circumstances and tax law may change in the future.
+Tax-free means the policy grows free of income and capital gains tax (other than tax on dividends from UK shares).
+Tax treatment depends on individual circumstances and tax law may change in the future.
 With stock market investments, the value of your investments can fall as well as rise and you could get back less than you have paid in.

-Scottish Friendly only offers investments into a New Investment ISA.
+Please note that Scottish Friendly only offers transfers into an Investment ISA.

 Junior ISA rules